UMR-CNRM/vortex/sphinx/technical/fortran.rst

 Advanced methods
 ================

-The :meth:`~common.data.namelists.NamelistContent.setmacro` method propagates the specified value of the macro to any block using it:
+The :meth:`~vortex.nwp.data.namelists.NamelistContent.setmacro` method propagates the specified value of the macro to any block using it:

 .. code-block:: python